sonnt85/pyenvtpl/README.md

 Instead of reading from stdin and writing to stdout, you can pass the input filename as an optional positional argument, and set the output filename with the `--output-file` (`-o`) argument.

-    envtpl -o whatever.conf  whatever.conf.tpl
+    pyenvtpl -o whatever.conf  whatever.conf.tpl

 As a convenience, if you don't specify an output filename and the input filename ends with `.tpl`, the output filename will be the input filename without the `.tpl` extension, i.e.

-    envtpl whatever.conf.tpl
+    pyenvtpl whatever.conf.tpl
     # is equivalent to
-    envtpl -o whatever.conf whatever.conf.tpl
+    pyenvtpl -o whatever.conf whatever.conf.tpl

-By default, envtpl will **delete** the input template file.
+By default, pyenvtpl will **delete** the input template file.
 You can keep it by passing the `--keep-template` flag.

 There's a special `environment(prefix='')` function that you can use as a kind of wildcard variable.
 If you have `hello.tpl`